pawij/vebm/README.md

 Wijeratne & Alexander (2024).
 "Unscrambling disease progression at scale: fast inference of event permutations with optimal transport".
 Advances in Neural Information Processing Systems. <https://doi.org/10.48550/arXiv.2410.14388>

+# Example

-Here is a demonstration of the vEBM using structural magnetic resonance imaging (MRI) data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
+Here we apply the vEBM to structural magnetic resonance imaging (MRI) data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 It shows pixel-level disease progression events in the brain, providing new fine-grained insights into changes at the tissue-level caused by Alzheimer's disease.

 Training this model took only 5 minutes on a single laptop CPU.

 ![](https://github.com/pawij/vebm/blob/main/adni_vebm.gif)